 “I applied for a job and haven’t heard back.
 Now what?”

-If you don’t meet at least 50% of the job’s selection criteria, don’t put any more effort into going after this job.
-Invest your time in pursuing jobs that are better matched to your knowledge, skills, and abilities.
+If you don’t meet at least 50% of the job’s selection criteria, don’t put any more effort into going after the job.

 Were You Compliant?

 Next, if you meet at least half the selection criteria, be sure you applied as specified in the directions.

 Then, if you applied through an applicant tracking system (ATS), check your keywords.
 Your resume (not your cover letter) should contain at least half the keywords the ATS wants.